 Before you move forward, you need to understand what’s holding you back.

-Did you stay on your schedule?
-(Why or why not?)
+- Did you stay on your timed schedule for homeschooling (and other schedules)?
+Why or why not?

-(Hold on to that list.
+(Hold on to your list.
 We’ll use it in a bit.)

 STEP 2: REDEFINE “BALANCE” AS “PRIORITIES”

 Now, this is super important and is going to take some time because it’s a change in how you think.